 A healthy and refreshing salad, this raw Pad Thai is made with zucchini noodles, carrots, bell peppers, and fresh herbs.
 All topped with a homemade jalapeño almond sauce for a delicious and hearty meal.
 Made in under 30 minutes!

-For my final recipe of the 2019 cleanse I’m bringing back an oldie.
-This Raw Pad Thai was originally published on My Darling Vegan May 7, 2013.
-That’s nearly 6 years ago!
+For my final recipe of the 2019 cleanse I’m bringing back an oldie; a recipe from nearly 6 years ago.
 Wouldn’t you say it is time to freshen up this beloved recipe?

 One of the biggest reasons I love this raw Pad Thai is it gives me an opportunity to use my all-time favorite kitchen gadget – the spiralizer.